 Data centers consume about 70 billion kWh of electricity per year in the United States, close to 2% of the nation’s electricity use.
 Their demand continues to surge as the use of applications such as artificial intelligence, Internet of things, autonomous vehicles, and virtual reality grows.
 By improving energy efficiency, the Data Centers sector could save billions in both costs and kWh of energy.

 There are many different ways to work with DOE through the Better Buildings Initiative.
 Explore our partnerships to find the best fit for your organization, whether your focus is energy, water, waste, or carbon.

 Watch all previously recorded webinars in the On-Demand Webinars library sorted by popular topics such as resilience, zero energy buildings, and more.

-To date, the 900+ Better Buildings partners have saved more than 2.5 quadrillion Btus, saving more than $15 billion and 155 million tons of CO2.
+To date, 900+ Better Buildings, Better Plants partners have saved more than 3.1 quadrillion Btu, saving more than $18.5 billion and 189 million metric tons of CO2.

 Data Center Accelerator Toolkit ToolkitsThis toolkit addresses specific barriers and solutions for energy management in 5 primary data center types, including real-world examples for each.
 It collects guidance, factsheets, best practices, and other resources based on the work of DOE's Better Buildings Data Center Accelerator.

 Sabey Data Centers: Workforce Development Partnership with Big Bend Community College Solutions at a GlanceSabey Data Centers partnered with Big Bend Community College to develop a Data Center Training Program that prepares students for the Information Technology and facility management jobs critical to successfully maintaining data centers.